dfinnis/Rubik/README.md

 We start at the top with the mixed cube, described by corner and edge permutation and orientation.

 We then see the solution broken down into Thistlethwaite's 4 subgroups.
 For each subgroup we see the solution, half-turn metric, and solve time.
-Followed by the state of the cube after applying the subgroup solution.
+Then the state of the cube after applying the subgroup solution, highlighting elements solved in the subgroup.

 At the bottom we should arrive at subgroup 4, a solved cube.
 The orientation is all correct (0), and each corner and edge permutation is in its right place (e.g. edge 1 is in permutation 1).